REDLINEv.04.2026

 Ironclad is the enterprise CLM category leader of the 2018-2024 cycle.
 It was built as a workflow engine first, and workflow depth remains its strongest competitive moat in 2026.
 The company has since added Jurist, an AI contract analysis layer that handles document understanding, clause extraction, risk flagging, and redlining; and Dynamic Repository, an AI-powered post-signature intelligence layer that extracts obligations, tracks deadlines, and surfaces renewal risks at scale.
 Together, they constitute a genuinely capable AI-enhanced CLM.
 The honest criticism is that both layers feel like features added to an existing architecture, not features born from it.

 Ironclad's customer base is enterprise-dominant.
 Publicly cited customers include Mastercard, L'Oreal, Dropbox, and Pinterest.
-These are companies with the budget, the IT governance process, and the legal ops maturity to absorb a $100k+ annual contract and a 6-12 month implementation.
+These are companies with the budget, the IT governance process, and the legal ops maturity to absorb an enterprise-tier annual contract and a 6-12 month implementation.
 For teams that fit that profile, Ironclad is genuinely the right answer in 2026.

 What Ironclad Actually Is in 2026